Dewalt-arch/pimpmyadlab/readme.md

   - function now dynamically aquires the machine name and domain-name instead of set to static values of "hydra-dc" and "marvel" and will now work with any machine name and domain name now
+  - added check_ip function and fails if ip is 169.254
   - revision history moved to the bottom of the readme.md

 # Revision 1.0.7